atomashpolskiy/rustface/README.md

 ## How to build

-The project is a library crate, but also contains a runnable module for demonstration purposes.
+The project is a library crate, but also contains an optional runnable module for demonstration purposes.
 In order to build it, you'll need an OpenCV 2.4 installation for [generation of Rust bindings](https://github.com/kali/opencv-rust).

 Otherwise, the project relies on the stable Rust toolchain, so just use the standard Cargo `build` command: